 Projects may be cancelled or fail to achieve commercial operation for many reasons.
 In some cases, a Project's Pre-certification may be revoked as an outcome of a Project Manager's registration being terminated.
 In other cases, a Project Manager may determine or become aware that a Project cannot progress further through the development process and will not achieve commercial operation within the timeframes allowed by the Program (24 months from the time of Pre-certification, with extensions provided for reasonable cause).
 In this circumstance, the Project Manager must notify the Program Administrator within one week of becoming aware that a Project is or will be cancelled.
+If a Project fails to meet its Certification or commercial operations deadline, the Program Administrator may move to cancel a Project through the disciplinary probation process.

-In the case of voluntary or involuntary project cancellation, the Program Administrator will work with the Project Manager, Oregon Public Utility Commission and other parties to support the cancellation of the Project and find outcomes that minimize harm to impacted Participants and the Program.
+In the case of voluntary or involuntary projectProject cancellation, the Program Administrator will work with the Project Manager, Oregon Public Utility Commission and other parties to support the cancellation of the Project and find outcomes that minimize harm to impacted Participants and the Program.
 The capacity that was assigned to the cancelled Project will be added to the capacity tier that is open at the time of the cancellation.
 That capacity will be subject to whatever Bill Credit Rate applies to that tier.